Cairns Great Barrier Reef Snorkelling

 It will take around 90 minutes or so to get out to the reef.

 Do not worry if you have never swum in the open ocean before because we have many options to make getting in the water more accessible, such as flotation vests, these are fantastic and make floating around on the surface of the water completely effortless.

 Snorkel noodles, if you are a more confident swimmer, we recommend taking a snorkel noodle under your arms.
 It gives you that extra bit of flotation so you can relax and enjoy the views, you are on holiday after all.

-We also have experienced crew members that will take you on a guided tour with you holding onto a floatation ring.
-This is a great option that we include free of charge for those who are not confident swimmers or who are particularly nervous about getting into the water.
+We also have experienced crew members that will take you on a guided tour with you holding onto a floatation ring, a fantastic option that we include free of charge for those who are not confident swimmers or who are particularly nervous about getting into the water.
 We are here for you!

 Once you see all the magic that the reefs have to offer, it won’t feel so scary any more.
 It is a uniquely fantastic experience, that will last in your memories forever.
 We predict by the end of the day you won’t want to get out of the water!

 Mask, snorkel, fins and stinger suit (stinger season only) are all provided for you!
 Reef Experience also provide reef-friendly sunscreen, breakfast, lunch and tea and coffee is available all day, so you needn’t worry about a thing!
 Just bring a towel and some sunnies.